nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 org.nuxeo.scheduler.cluster.start.duration=1m
 ```

-In case where there's a startup crash while a lock is held, it may be necessary to manually cleanup the key/value store of its locks.
+In case where there's a startup crash while a lock is held, it may be necessary to manually clean up the key/value store of its locks.
 The key corresponding to the lock is:
 ```
 nuxeo:cluster:start-scheduler
 ```